 The Whiskey in the Milk

-An early section of “More About Alcoholism” states:
+An early section of the chapter states:

 Here are some of the methods we have tried [to control our drinking]: Drinking beer only, limiting the number of drinks, never drinking alone, never drinking in the morning, drinking only at home, never having it in the house, never drinking during business hours, drinking only at parties, switching from scotch to brandy, drinking only natural wines, agreeing to resign if ever drunk on the job, taking a trip, not taking a trip, swearing off forever (with and without a solemn oath), taking more physical exercise, reading inspirational books, going to health farms and sanitariums, accepting voluntary commitment to asylums—we could increase the list ad infinitum.

-They could indeed increase the list, as “More About Alcoholism” continues to tell the tale of a man named Jim.
+“It then continues to tell the tale of a man named Jim.

 Jim was a good man with a good family, but drinking made him occasionally violent.
 For this reason, he sought AA.
 But much like the man in retirement, he decided one day that he did not need to remain sober.
 He went to a roadside eating establishment, a place he had visited many times in sobriety.
-But this time, he decided than an ounce of whiskey would be acceptable if mixed into a glass of milk.
+But this time, he decided that an ounce of whiskey would be acceptable if mixed into a glass of milk.
 He knew intuitively that this was not a smart move, but the fact that his stomach was full seemed like assurance enough.
-Of this story, “More About Alcoholism” states:
+“More About Alcoholism” states:

 Whatever the precise definition of the word may be, we call this plain insanity.
 How can such a lack of proportion, of the ability to think straight, be called anything else?

 Jim already knew the consequences of his drinking, yet he returned to his habits anyway.
-“More About Alcoholism” compares this type of behavior to a person with an addiction for jaywalking.
+“More About Alcoholism” compares this type of behavior to a person with an addiction to jaywalking.
 They know that what they are doing is dangerous, but they continue nonetheless.
-They are eventually injured, yet still they continue.
+They are eventually injured, yet still, they continue.
 Eventually, after ignoring several warning signs, the jaywalker suffers a debilitating (and possibly fatal) spinal injury when walking in front of a fire truck.
 The addict or alcoholic often follows a similar train of logic, continuing to do what they have promised to stop doing, believing that no harm will come to them.
 Until, of course, they are proven wrong.